Please note, due to COVID-19, Centering Pregnancy is temporarily paused. We plan to resume sessions this fall.

 Having support people come with you is optional.
 Participants are free to attend group with or without a support person.
 Some sessions may be of more interest for support people, like preparing for the birth.
 Support people sit in the circle with the group and fully participate in the activities and discussions.

 Why is Centering recommended?

 All of your time in the office is focused on you.
 You will know the dates and times for all of your visits so you can plan ahead.
-Most all women who have participated in this type of care tell us how supportive and reassuring it was to connect with other women going through the same experiences of pregnancy.
-You have the chance to get to know other mothers and perhaps develop a set of lifelong friends.
-Having other women in the group gives each person a chance to share her own experience.
-Many times another woman asks just the question that you were wondering about.
-You are not alone.
-We recommend CenteringPregnancy groups because it is better for you.
-Studies show that women in Centering groups are less likely to have their baby prematurely.
-Your health is important to us.
+Most patients who have participated in this type of care tell us how supportive and reassuring it was to connect with others going through the same experiences during pregnancy.
+You have the chance to get to know other parents and perhaps develop a set of lifelong friends.
+Meeting with a group gives each person a chance to share about their own experiences and receive advice from peers about pregnancy, birth, and parenting.

 Who can participate in CenteringPregnancy?

 Nearly all pregnant patients are appropriate for CenteringPregnancy care.
 If specific health conditions emerge during the pregnancy, those conditions may be managed in group or may require extra visits to specialists.
 Ask your provider if Centering is right for you.

 Two hours seems like a long time for a prenatal visit.
 What happens during the two hours?